-Program FH-1.2.1: In collaboration with Glenn County and the City of Willows, assist with publishing an annual Request for Proposal (RFP) for Permanent Local Housing Allocation (PLHA) funds to attract affordable housing developers to the region.
+Program FH-1.2.1: Annual Request for Proposal (RFP) for Permanent Local Housing Allocation.
+In collaboration with Glenn County and the City of Willows, assist with publishing an annual Request for Proposal (RFP) for Permanent Local Housing Allocation (PLHA) funds to attract affordable housing developers to the region.